tschumann/zcmp/zcmp/readme.txt

 Running: Copy the zcmp/ directory to steamapps/sourcemods

 Currently the server browser can't find games - to connect to a server look in your friends list at someone playing then click "View Game Info" and note the IP Address.
-In-game open the console and type connect followed by the contents of the IP Address field e.g. " connect 192.168.0.24:27015"
+In-game open the console and type connect followed by the contents of the IP Address field e.g. "connect 192.168.0.24:27015"

 == Changelog ==